Amex Gold to Platinum upgrade offer

 If you don’t qualify for a new welcome bonus

-Upgrading to the Amex Platinum is a good option if you’re ineligible for the new welcome bonus because you’ve received it in the past.
-The 100,000-point upgrade offer is less than the new member welcome bonus, but it also has a slightly lower spending requirement:
+Upgrading to the Amex Platinum Card is a good choice if you’re not eligible for the new welcome bonus (because you’ve received it in the past).
+The 100,000-point upgrade offer is less than the new member welcome bonus, but it also has a slightly lower spending requirement.

 • Amex Platinum new member welcome bonus: 150,000 Membership Rewards® points after you spend $8,000 in your first six months of card membership.